Leonardo Fernández (Uruguayan footballer)

-Leonardo Cecilio Fernández López (born 8 November 1998) is a Uruguayan professional footballer who plays as an attacking midfielder for Liga MX club Toluca.
+Leonardo "Leo" Cecilio Fernández López (born 8 November 1998) is a Uruguayan professional footballer who plays as an attacking midfielder for Uruguayan Primera División club Peñarol.

 Club career

+Fénix

 Born in Montevideo, Fernández joined Fénix's youth setup in 2011, from lowly CSyD Amanecer.
 On 31 May 2015, aged just 16, he made his first team – and Primera División – debut, coming on as a late substitute for Martín Ligüera in a 2–0 away loss against Peñarol.

 After spending his first two seasons as a backup, Fernández started to appear regularly from the 2017 campaign onwards.
 He scored his first professional goal on 25 March of that year, netting the winner in a 2–1 home defeat of El Tanque Sisley.

 On 4 March 2018, Fernández scored a brace in a 3–2 defeat to Defensor Sporting.
 On 29 July, he scored a hat-trick in a 5–0 away routing of Cerro, and finished the campaign with 11 goals, playing a key part as his side narrowly avoided relegation.

+Tigres UANL

-On 24 June 2019, he joined Tigres UANL for the pre-season but was later loaned to Club Universidad de Chile.
+On 24 June 2019, Fernández joined Mexican club Tigres UANL on a free transfer.
+He was immediately loaned out to Club Universidad de Chile.

+Toluca

-On 12 December 2019, Fernández joined Mexican club Toluca on a season-long loan.
+On 12 December 2019, Fernández joined Deportivo Toluca on a season-long loan.
+Despite his stellar form, head coach Ricardo Ferretti relegated him to a supporting role upon rejoining Tigres UANL.
+On 19 December 2021, Fernández joined Toluca on permanent basis.

-On 2020, he won player of the month of January in the Liga MX.
+Loan to Fluminense

+On 4 July 2023, Fernández joined Fluminense on a one-year loan.
+The loan was terminated early after the player failed to make an impact at the club.

+Peñarol

+On 17 January 2024, Fernández joined Peñarol on a one-year loan.
+He finished the season as the league's top scorer with 16 goals.
+On 5 January 2025, Peñarol reached an agreement to sign Fernández for a reported fee of US$7 million, a record for uruguayan football.

+International career

+As a youth international, Fernández has represented Uruguay at the 2015 South American U-17 Championship and the 2019 Pan American Games.